Ajimenez-p/ActiveDirectoryHomeLab/README.md

 - Implementing advanced correlation searches to identify patterns indicative of security breaches, such as multiple failed login attempts or anomalous user behavior.
 - Revising security policies to enforce stricter password requirements and implementing account lockout mechanisms.
 - Restricting RDP access to authorized users only.
-- Conducting vulnerability assessments using **OpenVAS** on the Kali Linux VM to identify and remediate security weaknesses.
+- Conducting vulnerability assessments using the Kali Linux VM to identify and remediate security weaknesses.
-- Performing regular patch management to reduce the attack surface.

 This iterative process of monitoring, analysis, and remediation established a resilient security framework, ensuring the network’s defenses remained robust against evolving threats.